 The Southwestern Community College District is a public institution and normally open during business hours.
-However, the District is currently operating under restrictions imposed by the Coronavirus pandemic and some buildings and facilities were modified to accommodate such schedules.
 College facilities are usually locked unless operating for essential functions, authorized instruction or other approved instances.
 Many college rooms and areas are protected by intrusion alarms.
 Before entering such areas, College Police Dispatch should be notified by calling (619) 482-6380.